-Seven of the 12 home care providers were private, for profit organisations and five were voluntary and/ or charity organisations.
-One provider was specifically a carer's organisation.
+Seven of the 13 home care providers were private, for profit organisations and six were voluntary and/ or charity organisations.
+One provider was a carer's organisation and one delivered home care to ethnic minority service users.

-The size of the provider organisations varied widely in terms of numbers of full and part time care staff, number of care hours provided in an average week and the geographical extent of their businesses.
+The size of the provider organisations varied in terms of numbers of full and part time care staff, number of care hours provided in an average week and the geographical extent of their businesses.

-Five domiciliary providers employed less than 50 care staff, four employed between 50 and 100 carers and three employed over 100 carers, the biggest of which employed over 300 care staff.
-In terms of average weekly care hours, six organisations reportedly provided 1,000 hours or more, five provided 500 to 1,000 hours and only one provided less than 500 care hours per week.
-The geographical extent of the providers varied but over half covered the whole of the study authority plus part of at least one other neighbouring authority.
-Two covered the whole of the study authority and no other authority and three covered just part of the study authority.
+Six domiciliary providers employed less than 50 care staff, four employed between 50 and 100 carers and three employed over 100 carers, the biggest of which employed over 300 care staff.
+In terms of average weekly care hours, six organisations reportedly provided 1,000 hours or more, five provided 500 to 1,000 hours and two provided less than 500 care hours per week.
+The geographical extent of the providers varied but over half covered the whole of one authority plus part of at least one other neighbouring authority.
+Two covered the whole of one authority and no other authority and three covered just part of a local authority.

 While agencies' capacity varied significantly, the tasks that they carried out and the aspects of home care they delivered were more consistent.
 All except one agency provided domestic help, meal preparation, laundry and personal care.
 The exception was the carer's organisation that concentrated on personal care and medication calls.
-All except two agencies provided bathing calls and those that didn't were part of a larger organisation in which there was a specific bathing service that would be separately commissioned.
+The ethnic minority organisation provided, in addition, assistance with visits to the Mosque and translation of official correspondence.
+All except two agencies provided bathing calls and those that did not were part of a larger organisation in which there was a specific bathing service that would be separately commissioned.
 Three providers specified that bathing would only by provided following the satisfactory completion of a risk assessment exercise on an individual case basis.
 Sitting and night sitting calls were also commonly available.
 Two thirds of the agencies reported being able to deliver those aspects of care but about half of those currently had no social services contracts to provide them.
-Only two out of the 12 organisations reported providing shopping either with or for their clients.
-Both were private providers.
+Only three out of the 13 organisations reported providing shopping either with or for their clients.
+Two of those were private providers.

-The tasks highlighted above are those that were most commonly provided in the local authority.
+The tasks highlighted above are those that were most commonly provided by the study providers.
 However, there are a range of other tasks including respite, befriending, help to hospital appointments, advocacy, hairdressing, chiropody, 'put to beds', wake up calls, check up calls and emergency telephone systems which were variously provided, especially where large organisations encompassed separate agencies that deliver those activities.